FeryaFox/DML2.X-MP/README.md

 # ABOUT THIS FORK

-This fork was created to introduce the possibility of a more convenient multiplayer game for GZDOOM.
+This fork was created to introduce the possibility of a more convenient multiplayer game with GZDOOM.

 # ABOUT DML 2.X
 <strong> Doom Mod Loader 2.X </strong> is a launcher for Doom (and also for Doom 2, Heretic, Hexen, Chex Quest, Strife etc...) mods!<br>